RV Camping Accessories – 40 Must-Have Gadgets for RVers

 28. RV Holding Tank Treatment

 When we had a traditional RV black tank in the Class A RV, we used Happy Camper holding tank treatment.
-The product has no chemical smell and eliminated black tank odor.
-There are many RV holding tank treatment options out there and you may want to test out a few to find one that works best for you.
+The product has no chemical smell and eliminated black tank odor without the use of formaldehyde.

 29. Binoculars